avagait/pfmgait/README.prl.txt

 Contents
 ~~~~~~~~

-This package contains:
- - Matlab code for reproducing experiments presented in [1]
+This package contains Matlab code for reproducing experiments presented in [1]:
+ * demoSparseTracklets: demo on how to compute sparse tracklets and apply RootDCS
+ * demometric: demo on how to apply metric learning to PFM descriptors

 Prerequisites
 ~~~~~~~~~~~~~